meemo/flipnote-downloader/README.md

     http://web.archive.org/cdx/search/cdx?matchType=prefix&url=jkz-dsidata.s3.amazonaws.com/kwz/

 And saving the page as a text file.
-I already did this and the script downloads the file from archive.org for you.
+I already did this and have added together the many different versions with varying amounts of entries for easier downloading.
 # TL;DR
 This is a script that will download [archive.org](https://www.archive.org)'s copy of Flipnote Hatena Gallery's S3 buckets in the correct (original) folder structure.